 5. Practice Self-Compassion

 Treat yourself with kindness and understanding.
 Acknowledge that depression is a challenging condition and be patient with yourself.
 Remember, there is no such thing as perfection.
-Most everyone at one point or another throughout their life struggles with low mood.
-Often, emotions are fleeting, as good and bad times are typical as part of life.
+Almost everyone at one point or another throughout their life struggles with low mood.
+Often, emotions are fleeting, as good and bad times are simply part of life.

 6. Set Achievable Goals